tiefenauer/long-haul/_posts/2018-05-13-wireless-charger-for-motorcycle.md

 ## Bottom line

 After some driving around with the navigation app turned on I can say that the charging power is enough to keep my battery level stable (but not really charging).
 I wouldn't go on a ride with an almost empty battery though.
 Other people might see other results depending on the bike, the cable, the USB adapter or the phone but for me that's not much of a problem though since I always returned from a days drive with more than 90% battery left.
-The usability is now also great: Put your phone into the mount and you're done!
+The mount is now permanently attached to the motorbike and the modifications are barely visible.
+The usability is now also great: Put your phone into the mount and you're done! :thumbsup: